 - 1/2 cup salted cashews, chopped

 - Place the curry powder in a small dry skillet over medium-low heat.
 Toast for 2-3 minutes or until fragrant.
 Watch carefully so that it doesn't burn.
 Remove pan from heat and immediately scrape toasted curry powder into small mixing bowl.
 When cool, stir in mayonnaise, yogurt, and lime juice.
 Set aside.

-- Combine remaining ingredients except cashews in a large mixing bowl.
+- Combine remaining ingredients except for cashews in a large mixing bowl.
 Add curry-mayonnaise dressing and stir gently to combine.
 Cover and chill at least 4 hours or overnight.

 - Add salted cashews just before serving.